 What you may have heard about Pensions

 The retirement landscape has changed significantly over recent years.
-After wide ranging changes introduced in April 2015, from age 55 onwards, you can now access your pension in more ways than ever before.
+After wide ranging changes introduced via pension freedom, from age 55 onwards, you can now access your pension in more ways than ever before.
 Here we discuss some of the issues you may have heard or read about.

 My State Pension may not be enough